What is an Accelerated Master's Program (AMP) degree?

 To be eligible to apply for an AMP, you must:

-• Have a minimum GPA of 3.0/4.0 or 3.25/4.0, depending on the program.
-GPA admission requirements vary by program; please contact the academic unit or cotermdegrees@iit.edu directly for specific GPA requirements.
+- Have a minimum GPA of 3.0/4.0 or 3.25/4.0.
+Note that GPA admission requirements may vary by program and require a higher GPA; please contact the academic unit or cotermdegrees@illinoistech.edu directly for specific GPA requirements.

 How do I apply for an Accelerated Master's Program?